Appellate Attorney Focused on Amicus Advocacy

 Mr. Ebner discusses his legal career and additional interests during the 15-minute “Fed Speaks” interview at the bottom of this page.

-A Comprehensive Resource to Strategizing, Writing, & Filing Amicus Briefs
+A Comprehensive Resource for Strategizing, Writing, and Filing Amicus Briefs

 Scroll to Top